-Amounts represent our estimate of the COBRA equivalent rates for health care benefits and current life and long-term disability premiums for Mr. Wood, Mr. Guglielmone and Ms. Becker.
-The period of time for which these benefits are provided varies as follows: (a) termination without cause - 9 months for Mr. Wood and Ms. Becker; 1 year for Mr. Berkes;

-- (b) change-in-control 3 years for Mr. Wood and 2 years for each other NEO; (c) termination for cause 6 months; and (d) disability 1 year.
+- (2) Amounts in this row represent our estimate of the COBRA equivalent rates for health care benefits for all NEOs and current life and long-term disability premiums for Mr. Wood, Mr. Guglielmone and Ms. Becker.
+The period of time for which these benefits are provided varies as follows: (a) termination without cause 9 months for Mr. Wood and Ms. Becker; 1 year for Mr. Berkes; (b) termination following a change-in-control 3 years for Mr. Wood and 2 years for each other NEO; (c) termination for cause 1 month for every year of service above 5 years, capped at 6 months for Mr. Wood, Mr. Guglielmone and Ms. Becker; and (d) disability 1 year.
 The amounts paid to Mr. Berkes are reduced by the amounts he pays for these benefits at the time of the event.
-All amounts shown in this column for Mr. Wood also include the estimated costs (calculated in accordance with GAAP) of satisfying the obligations under his Health Continuation Coverage Agreement. - (3) Values were calculated by multiplying the number of unvested shares that vest under each termination event using the closing price of the Company's shares on December 31, 2022.
-For the performance-based restricted share units issued to Mr. Berkes, the amount includes the value of the number of units, if any, that would have been earned based on performance through the date of termination, prorated for the portion of the performance period that had lapsed, plus dividend equivalent rights on those units. - (4) Amounts are estimated costs for an administrative assistant and outplacement assistance for a period of 6 months in the event of a termination without cause and for a period of 12 months for Mr. Wood and 9 months for Mr. Guglielmone and Ms. Becker in the event of a change-in-control.
-The amount also includes the cost of providing a company vehicle to Mr. Wood for three years in the event of a change-in-control should he choose to use that benefit. - (5) Change-in-control is deemed to have occurred when a person acquires a 20% interest in us, or our current Trustees, or those subsequently approved by our current Trustees, constitute less than 50% of our Board.
+All amounts shown in this row for Mr. Wood also include the estimated costs (calculated in accordance with GAAP) of satisfying the obligations under his Health Continuation Coverage Agreement. - (3) All unvested restricted shares held by our NEOs will vest in the event of termination without cause, termination following a change-in-control, death or disability.
+Values were calculated by multiplying the number of unvested shares that vest under each termination event using the closing price of the Company's shares on December 29, 2023.
+For Mr. Berkes, the amount also includes the value of the number of performance based units that would have been earned based on performance through the date of termination, prorated for the portion of the performance period that had lapsed, plus dividend equivalent rights on those units. - (4) Amounts in this row are estimated costs for an administrative assistant and outplacement assistance for a period of 6 months in the event of a termination without cause for Mr. Wood and Ms. Becker and for a period of 12 months for Mr. Wood and 9 months for Mr. Guglielmone and Ms. Becker in the event of a termination following a change-in-control.
+The amount also includes the cost of providing a company vehicle to Mr. Wood for three years in the event of a termination following a change-in-control should he choose to use that benefit. - (5) Change-in-control is deemed to have occurred when a person acquires a 20% interest in us, or our current Trustees, or those subsequently approved by our current Trustees, constitute less than 50% of our Board.
 Upon a change-in-control, each NEO is entitled to receive payments and benefits in the following circumstance: (a) the NEO is terminated from employment by the Company (other than for cause) or leaves for good reason within 2 years after the change-in-control; (b) Mr. Wood or Ms. Becker voluntarily leaves employment within the 30-day window following the 1-year anniversary of the change-in-control; or (c) Mr. Berkes is terminated from employment by the Company (other than for cause) or he leaves the Company as a result of a constructive termination within the 6-month period prior to or within 2 years after the change-in-control.